Illustration by ‘graphic scribe and doodler’ Emma Paxton www.imagistic.co.uk

 You’ll enjoy the many National Trust gardens, houses and beauty spots in Dorset including Cerne Abbas, Corfe Castle, Burton Bradstock and Hardy’s Cottage (not to forget Montacute House which is just over the border in Somerset, but well worth the trip, as is Stourhead in Wiltshire too).

 As you are on your travels, remember to look out for locally-produced food and drink at Dorset’s farmshops, deli’s, markets and restaurants.
-Visit www.dorsetfoodanddrink.org for everything you need to know about local Farmers’ Markets, Food Festivals and events and for contact details to buy direct from more than 90 local producer members.
+Visit www.dorsetfoodanddrink.org for everything you need to know about local Farmers’ Markets, Food Festivals and events and for contact details to buy direct from hundreds of local producer members.

 You might find the following websites useful for planning your trips: